RayKrause/Module_14_Algo_Trading/README.md

 ![Decorative image.](Images/6month.png)

 This in conjuction with adjusting the moving averages used as trading signals.
 When using a shorter SMA horizon of 14 days for our "Fast" SMA and 30 days as our "Slow" SMA.
-These changes together produced a classification report which was worse than the original classification report with a significant points drop on weighted average and much worse recall and precision rate.
-Despite that the returns appeared to be much better and outperformed the previous model on nearly all of the times frames, I think that changing the moving averages had a greater effect on the model than merely increasing the time period that we originally looked at.
+These changes together produced a classification report which were simular to the original classification report.I think that changing the moving averages had a greater effect on the model than merely increasing the time period that we originally looked at.

 ![Decorative image.](Images/6month1a.png)
 ![Decorative image.](Images/6month_plot_a.png)